U.S. Gross Domesic Product

-Gross domestic product (GDP), the total market value of all final goods and services produced, is one of the most important and widely-used economic measurements.
-GDP advance estimates, preliminary and final figures are released each month by the U.S. Department of Commerce.
-The advance figure for 4th quarter 2011 GDP is 2.8 percent.
-U.S. GDP currently stands at $15,294.3 (in billions).
-The second estimate for Q4-2011 will be released Feb.
-29th.
+Gross domestic product (GDP), the total market value of all goods and services produced, is one of the most important and widely-used economic measurements.
+GDP advance, second and third estimates are released each month by the U.S. Department of Commerce.
+The advance estimate for 3rd quarter 2020 GDP is 33.1%.
+U.S. GDP currently stands at $21.16 trillion.
+The second estimate for Q3-2020 will be released on November 25, 2020.

 Recent Articles